ministryofjustice/moj-frontend/docs/components/new-features-banner.md

 ### How the component is currently used

-It is currently being used in APOP and it is going to be implemented in MPOP soon too, to announce changes to our users in a consistent way.
+It is currently being used in 'Allocate a Person on Probation' (APoP) and it is going to be implemented in 'Manage a Person on Probation' (MPoP) soon too, to announce changes to our users in a consistent way.

 ### Contribute to this component
 You can help develop this component by adding information to the [‘new features banner’ Github discussion]({{ githuburl }}).
 This helps other people to use it in their service.